 This Sydney man's once-in-a-lifetime catch only missed history by 130 pounds.

-Angler Rob Crane was fishing off the northern tip of Fraser Island when he struck gold.
+Angler Rob Crane was fishing off the northern tip of Fraser Island in Australia when he struck gold.
 Using 130-pound tackle and a lure his friend hand-crafted, he managed to do what every angler dreams of: landing a 1,000-pound fish.